-With The Hundred just 40 days away, Trent Rockets captain Lewis Gregory has spoken of the eagerness he feels for the new-competition to launch.
+With The Hundred just a week away, Lewis Gregory has spoken of the eagerness he feels for the new competition to launch.

 “It’s a competition that’s been in the works now for 18 months or so because of everything that’s been going on, so I just can’t wait.

 “We have a really strong squad, which includes quite a few Notts boys, and it’ll be really thrilling to call Trent Bridge my home ground for four weeks this summer.”

 The squad which Gregory talks of includes no fewer than five players who currently wear the green and gold of Nottinghamshire.

 Matt Carter, Alex Hales, Steven Mullaney, Samit Patel and Tom Moores will all represent the Rockets this summer, and Gregory is delighted to have them on board.

 In particular, he knows the destructive capabilities of Hales all too well.

 “I was lucky enough to play alongside Alex in the Pakistan Super League this year, and we got on really well,” he said.